The Tsunami Algorithm

 Some of the limitations of the approach

-GDACS automatic alerts cannot always reliably predict the humanitarian impact of a natural disaster event - this is very difficult to predict even by very sophisticated probabilistic seismic risk assessment tools that take into account detailed exposure and vulnerability data, painstakingly gathered over long time-periods.
+GDACS automatic notifications cannot always reliably predict the humanitarian impact of a natural disaster event - this is very difficult to predict even by very sophisticated probabilistic seismic risk assessment tools that take into account detailed exposure and vulnerability data, painstakingly gathered over long time-periods.

-GDACS alerting algorithms are empirical in nature and are intended to give a fast and rough warning to people that realise the limitations of automatic systems and of simple “green - orange - red” schemes.
+GDACS algorithms are empirical in nature and are intended to give a fast and rough warning to people that realise the limitations of automatic systems and of simple “green - orange - red” schemes.

 The INFORM Lack of coping capacity Index a simplification of the reality.
 The main constraints are related to limitations in the methodology and data quality and availability.